-Statement: Estuaries are variable environments by nature, and therefore the Delta should incorporate enough of that variability to achieve the desired functions and processes and support desired species.
+Statement: Estuaries are variable environments by nature, and therefore the Delta should incorporate enough of that variability to achieve the system functions continue to serve all Californians dependent on water from the Delta watershed.
+A durable vision for sustainable management of the Delta must be comprehensive.
+It must integrate the co-equal values of ecosystem and water supply, ensure that conservation and con-struction both take place, and develop effective systems of water storage and conveyance.
+The State of desired functions and processes and support desired species.
 This will be especially true in the longer term, as climate change makes it more and more difficult to sustain relatively constant conditions.
-The entire web of estuarine relationships must be re-woven and sustained as a resilient ecosystem.
+The entire web of estuarine relationships must be rewoven and sustained as a resilient ecosystem.

-The Delta is an integral part of the largest estuary on the West Coast of the Americas.
+The Delta is an integral part of the largest estuary on the west coast of the Americas.
 It connects rivers originating in the Sierra Nevada to San Francisco Bay and the Pacific Ocean and productive upland with tidal marsh.
 Estuaries are subject to tidal influence, mixing salt, brackish, and fresh water at different locations according to seasonal river flows and tides.
 This estuarine environment once teemed with fish and wildlife and is still essential to hundreds of species from crabs to mammals and fungi to grasses.
 Some of these are unique to the region, such as the delta smelt and the Antioch dunes evening primrose.
 The Delta is also an indispensable part of the Pacific Flyway, an intercontinental migration corridor for hundreds of bird species.
 The Delta historically has supported lucrative commercial and sport fisheries of both native and non-native fish.